Atomized-titan/Stonks/README.md

 + Market cap of every specific coin
 + Coin info and descriptions
 + ETH gas fees tracking
++ Paginated News system on any given topic
 + Current bitcoin Fear/Greed Index value
 + Customizable Prefix!
 + ....and more!
 Join the support server to suggest features you want to see.
 I am listening!